 Mental health challenges often manifest within the context of traumatic life experiences, and I specialize in treating survivors of trauma.
-I work with survivors of interpersonal violence, sexual assault, racism and hate crimes.
+I work with survivors of interpersonal violence, sexual assault, racism, transphobia, and hate crimes.
 I have served as expert witness in legal proceedings for asylum seekers due to persecution, torture, and political violence.

 An important part of my treatment philosophy recognizes that socio-cultural factors shape individuals' experiences and impact their mental wellbeing.
 My approach is culturally-sensitive, flexible, and respectful of clients' priorities, beliefs, identities and values.